bennettpeter/MythTV-LeanCapture/README.md

 1. Press Home on the Fire Stick Remote.
 1. Run vlc on the backend.
 1. Select Media, Open Capture device.
 Select the Video Device /dev/video0 or other even numbered device.
 Do not select an odd numbered device.
-2. Check if your fire stick home screen is displayed.
+1. Check if your fire stick home screen is displayed.
 If you have multiple fire sticks, press buttons on the remote to see whether the correct one is displayed.
-If not, open the next Capture Device (e.g. /dev/video2).
+If not, open the next Capture Device (e.g. /dev/video2). **Note:** The picture may not look good, response may lag, and videos may display like slide shows.
+Do not worry, this is because vlc does not use optimal settings by default.
+The display will be good enough for installing apps and changing settings.
+When you do actual recordings it uses ffmpeg and they look much better.

-- Connect to your wifi system.
+1. Connect to your WiFi system.
-- Hook up ethernet if you will be using that and ensure it connects.
-The wifi connection will be used as a backup in case the ethernet connection fails.
-This happens occasionally, the fire stick reverts to wifi for no reason.
+1. Hook up Ethernet if you will be using that and ensure it connects.
+The WiFi connection will be used as a backup in case the Ethernet connection fails.
+This happens occasionally, the fire stick reverts to WiFi for no reason.
-- Create a reserved IP address in your router for both the ethernet and wifi IP addresses.
+1. Create a reserved IP address in your router for both the Ethernet and WiFi IP addresses.
-- Make a note of the ip addresses fir each fire stick.
+1. Make a note of the IP addresses for each fire stick.
-- Optional - add the fire stick ip addresses with useful names to the backend hosts file to make configuration easier.
+1. Optional - add the fire stick IP addresses with useful names to the backend hosts file to make configuration easier.
-- Install and activate the Xfinity Stream App.
+1. Install and activate the Xfinity Stream App.
 You need a comcast cable subscription in order to activate it.
-- Disable screen saver.
+1. Disable screen saver.
-- Set screen resolution to the resolution you will be recording.
+1. Set screen resolution to the resolution you will be recording.
 The capture devices mentioned above can handle 1920x1080 at 30fps or 1280x720 at 60fps.
 The actual resolution recorded is controlled by a setting in /etc/opt/mythtv/leancap1.conf.
 If that is different from the fire tv setting, the video is resized by the capture device.
-YOu could leave the resolution here as the default and let the capture device do the resize, but you may then be using more internet bandwidth than needed.
+You could leave the resolution here as the default and let the capture device do the resize, but you may then be using more internet bandwidth than needed.
-- Disable automatic updates.
+1. Disable automatic updates.
-- Enable developer mode.
+1. Enable developer mode.
+1. Switch to user mythtv and run adb against the fire stick Ethernet address.

+        sudo -u mythtv bash
-- Switch to user mythtv and run adb against the fire stick ethernet address. `sudo -u mythtv bash` then `adb connect <ip address  or name>` Respond to the confirmation message that appears on the fire stick display in vlc, and confirm that it must always allow connect from that system.
+        adb connect <IP address  or name>

+1. Respond to the confirmation message that appears on the fire stick display in vlc, and confirm that it must always allow connect from that system.

 ## Configuration